sstradling/botkit-portal-slack/README.md

 });
 ```

 NOTE - the receiver URL should be the same base URL that you registered with Slack to receive Event API calls.
-Do not include `/slack/receive` or any other secondary routes, as Portal will set up its own route for handling cross-platform messages.
+Do not include `/slack/receive` or any other secondary routes, as Portal generates its own routes for handling cross-platform messages.

 To install the plugin on bots using Botkit (v.
 0.7.* and below):